 ACCESS Research Framework

-The ACCESS Forum is not a traditional conference; it is a strategic engine for joint knowledge production.
-To ensure our research translates into real-world impact, we utilize a dual-layered framework:
+The ACCESS Forum is not a traditional conference; it is an incubator for joint knowledge production.
+To ensure our research translates into real-world impact, we operate within a dual-layered framework:

 What are Focus Areas?